DanielSSilva/danielssilva.github.io/_posts/2019-09-09-MODIFY-FILE-encountered-operating-system-error-31(A-device-attached-to-the-system-is-not-functioning.)-while-attempting-to-expand-the-physical-file.md

     -d mcr.microsoft.com/mssql/server:2019-latest
 ```
 ### Quick explanation
-This creates a container with a volume `sqldata1` that maps `/var/opt/mssql`, and another volume that maps my folder `/Users/daniel/Documents/Work/databaseBackups` to a folder `/backup` on the container.
+This command creates a container that holds an image of Ubuntu and it has SQL Server2019 installed.
+It's mounted with a volume `sqldata1` that maps `/var/opt/mssql`, and another volume that maps my folder `/Users/daniel/Documents/Work/databaseBackups` to a folder `/backup` on the container.

 # Looking for help
 Because I am not familiar with backup/restores (and especially not with this error), I asked some folks for help and also jumped into google to look out for answers for such a similar problem.